 How to get started with people analytics in 3 steps

 1. Determine if your organization is truly ready

-A people analytics solution can have significant impact on organizational success, but a tool is only as impactful as the people using it.
+A people analytics solution has significant impact on organizational success, but a tool is only as impactful as the people using it.
 If your organization isn’t fully prepared to make changes in how things are done, you might not be ready to invest in an analytics platform quite yet.

-People analytics, and the workforce planning that comes with it, is less about tools, technology, statistics, artificial intelligence, and complicated data science than we think.
+People analytics, and the workforce planning advantages that come with it, is less about tools, technology, statistics, artificial intelligence, and complicated data science than we think.
 When it comes to the practical application of analytics, it is far more about change management .

 2. Find your data champions

-Identifying data champions within your organization can help you persist in making that shift.
+Identify data champions within your organization to help with the shift.
 Are there managers in other departments who have invested in analytics and technology?
-Does someone on your board or C-suite keep lamenting that your workforce is not as efficient as it could be?
+Does someone on your board or C-suite keep bringing up workplace efficiency?
 Do you have a data-focused finance leader who can help you calculate the value of investing in an analytics solution?

-Finding fellow data-champions internally can help you build your business case , and navigate the organizational change required to fully put people analytics to use.
+Fellow internal data champions can help you build your business case , and navigate the organizational change required to fully put people analytics to use.